lileio/lile/readme.md

 $ curl :9000/metrics
 ```

-You should see something along the lines of..
+You should see something along the lines of...

 ```
 # HELP go_gc_duration_seconds A summary of the GC invocation durations.